nikita-vanyasin/go-web-course/README.md

-## Simple video conversation service written in Go
+## Simple video conversion service written in Go

 This repository is for learning purposes only.